zenml-io/zenml/CONTRIBUTING.md

 indicating to our maintainers that a particular issue is affecting more than just the reporter.

-### 🏷 Pull Requests
+### 🏷 Pull Requests: When to make one

-PRs to ZenML are always welcome and can be a quick way to get your fix or improvement slated for the next release.
+Pull Requests (PRs) to ZenML are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should: